skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 - `400 Bad Request` – The request was malformed.
 The user must be notified that they have entered invalid data.
 - `401 Unauthorized` – The API token is invalid.
 The user must be prompted to enter a new API token.
-- `402 Payment Required` – The billing quota has been used up.
+- `403 Forbidden` – The billing quota has been used up.
 The user must be notified that they have to wait until the next month to use the service again or increase their quota.
-- `500 Internal Server Error` – The server encountered an unexpected error.
+- `503 Service Unavailable` – The service is temporarily unavailable.
 The user must be notified that the service is currently unavailable and to try again later.

 ## Pages